trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

-# Flow Class Configurable Parameters Technical Specification
+# Flow Blueprint Configurable Parameters Technical Specification

 ## Overview

-This specification describes the implementation of configurable parameters for flow classes in TrustGraph.
-Parameters enable users to customize processor parameters at flow launch time by providing values that replace parameter placeholders in the flow class definition.
+This specification describes the implementation of configurable parameters for flow blueprintes in TrustGraph.
+Parameters enable users to customize processor parameters at flow launch time by providing values that replace parameter placeholders in the flow blueprint definition.

 Parameters work through template variable substitution in processor parameters, similar to how `{id}` and `{class}` variables work, but with user-provided values.